Zulko/moviepy/docs/getting_started/updating_to_v2.rst

 Dropping support of Python 2
 -----------------------------
-Starting with version 2.0 MoviePy **no longer supports Python 2**, which makes sense since Python 2 reached its end of life over three years ago.
+Starting with version 2.0, MoviePy **no longer supports Python 2**, since Python 2 reached its end of life in 2020.
 Focusing on Python 3.7+ allows MoviePy to take advantage of the latest language features and improvements while maintaining code quality and security.

 Users are encouraged to upgrade to a supported version of Python to continue using MoviePy.

-``moviepy.editor`` supression and simplified importation
+``moviepy.editor`` suppression and simplified importation
 ---------------------------------------------------------
-Before v2.0, it was advised to import from ``moviepy.editor`` whenever you needed to do some sort of manual operations, such as previewing or hand editing, because the ``editor`` package was in charge of a lot of magic and initialization, making your life easier, at the cost of initializing some complex modules like ``pygame``.
+Before v2.0, it was advised to import from ``moviepy.editor`` whenever you needed to do some sort of manual operations, such as previewing or hand editing, because the ``editor`` package handled a lot of magic and initialization, making your life easier, at the cost of initializing some complex modules like ``pygame``.

 With version 2.0, the ``moviepy.editor`` namespace simply no longer exists.
 You simply import everything from ``moviepy`` like this: ::

-    from moviepy import * # Simple and nice, the __all__ is set in moviepy so only usefull things will be loaded from moviepy import VideoFileClip # You can also import only the things you really need
+    from moviepy import * # Simple and nice, the __all__ is set in moviepy so only useful things will be loaded from moviepy import VideoFileClip # You can also import only the things you really need